 Every year, millions of people die from bacterial infections, and antimicrobial resistance as well as climate change exacerbate the problem.
 We investigate important virulence factors at the molecular level.

 Microbes and microbial toxins dock onto cell glycans before being taken up by the cells.
 Here: Cholera Toxin B-pentamer, in complex with two glycan receptors, from GM1 in green and blood group antigens in cyan (Credit: Julie Heggelund).

-Bacterial infections have historically killed more people than any other disease and the annual burden of diarrheal diseases alone is estimated to 3 million deaths, according to the World Health Organization (WHO).
-Cholera, which is caused by the human pathogen Vibrio cholerae, gives rise to the most severe form of secretory diarrhea, whereas the most frequently isolated enteropathogen is enterotoxigenic Escherichia coli (ETEC), accounting for 210 million diarrhea episodes annually.
+Bacterial infections have historically killed more people than any other disease, and diarrheal disease is the second leading cause of death in small children.
+Cholera, which is caused by the human pathogen Vibrio cholerae, gives rise to the most severe form of secretory diarrhea.
+A similar, but milder disease is traveler's diarrhea, caused by enterotoxigenic Escherichia coli (ETEC).

 About the project

 The major virulence factors of V. cholerae and ETEC are the cholera toxin (CT) and heat-labile enterotoxin (LT), respectively.
 These two toxins are structurally as well as functionally related and consist of one enzymatically active A-subunit, non-covalently anchored in the center of a receptor-binding homo B-pentamer (shown in the Figure above).
 Our main interest relates to the receptor specificity of these toxins, which may explain the blood group association of disease.
 We are also curious why ETEC is a much milder disease than cholera?
 Finally, we want to understand the activation mechanism of the toxins by host chaperones.